JerricaRaemer/databyjerrica.com/README.md

 > I help teams unlock the value of the data they already have to solve problems, reduce friction, and grow.
 >

-### Let’s find out what your data can do!
+## Let’s find out what your data can do
-> If you're ready to make smarter decisions with less guesswork, Let's Connect!
+> If you're ready to make smarter business decisions with less guesswork, [Let's Connect](contact.md)!
 >